-This section of the site provides answers to frequently asked questions from lead reporters about the Each Baby Counts project.
+Answers to frequently asked questions from lead reporters about the Each Baby Counts project

 Frequently asked questions